hallamaria1997/02476_mlops/reports/README.md

 > Answer:

 We initialized the git repo using cookiecutter template at the beginning of the project work.
 We did not manage to fill out every folder of the template but managed to make good use of the structure.
 We didn't use the notebooks, references nor docs folders but filled out entire or subsets of all other folders.
-We had to add .dvc/ folder for Data Version Control, .github/ folder to manage the workflows of Github, tests/ to write the unit tests on our source code and in the src/model/ folder we had to add a config folder to manage our experiments and the outputs from WandB.
-The overall structure of the code follows the standard format, source code is stored under src and the data is managed in the data folder through DVC.
-The model, training_model,  predict_model and load_data is all located in src/models and the model is saved under models/once the training is done.
+We had to add `.dvc/` folder for Data Version Control, `.github/` folder to manage the workflows of Github, `tests/` to write the unit tests on our source code and in the `src/model/` folder we had to add a config folder to manage our experiments and the outputs from WandB.
+The overall structure of the code follows the standard format, source code is stored under `src` and the data is managed in the `data` folder through DVC.
+The model, training_model,  predict_model and load_data is all located in `src/models` and the model is saved under `models/` once the training is done.

 ### Question 6